 Can you recommend good science sets or paint (non-watercolor) sets for an 11 year old girl?
 She likes to experiment and dabble in her room, and has asked about them as gifts.
 Thanks!

 I saw Cave Of Forgotten Dreams and loved it.
 Now I want to read more about early human history.
 Please recommend some good books on the beginnings of human art in particular and the emergence of human society and the beginnings of conciousness in general.
 I'm not a scientist and I'm not looking for a textbook, but I'm not afraid of a challenging read, either.

 Weird science-y question!
 Is there any kind of (nontoxic, readily available) liquid that behaves in some ways like smoke? [more inside]

 What's some great new bioscience themed art?
 The more hands-on and interactive the better.
 Mapping genetic sequences to procedurally generated pictured is all good and well, but does seem a bit trite and decorative these days.
 What's out there these days saying something in the intersection between wet labs and the gallery?

 For Christmas, I want to give my Dad a collection of thought-provoking, idea-filled things to read or listen to - things that inspire discussion, reflection, imagination, and curiosity.
 His specific preferences and a few ideas I've had already are inside. [more inside]

+Are there any Great Scientists who are also Great Artists?
+If not right now, who was the last person who comfortably fit in both categories?
 For the purpose of this discussion, a Great Artist has produced museum quality work (or a great novel, or similar), and a Great Scientist has made at least one 'important' discovery or invention, however you want to define that. [more inside]

 I'm looking for imagery (including, but not limited to, artwork) that captures the spiritual side of science, as expressed so eloquently by the late Carl Sagan. [more inside]